notsatan/auto-sub/README.md

 The main aim for this project is to act as a wrapper over FFmpeg - allowing users to soft sub (even multiple) files at once, without having to trudge through pages of documentation to learn the basics of FFmpeg.

-A large part of this functionality is already present in the program, nevertheless, this section attempts to list out features that *may* be added in the future.
+A large part of this functionality is already present in *auto-sub*, nevertheless, this section attempts to list out features that *may* be added in the future.
 Note that none of these features are intended to break/modify the existing functionality of auto-sub, rather add to what already exists, and simplify where possible.

-***A list of possible improvements;***
+***List of possible improvements;***
  - Silent mode
  - Interactive mode
  - Config file (no gurantees)
  - Force flag (overwrite existing files - if any)
  - Custom naming for output files

-Have a suggestion/feature in your mind that ins't listed here?
+Have a suggestion/feature that isn't listed here?
 Feel free to [file an issue](https://github.com/demon-rem/auto-sub/issues) :)

 <br>